The day I saw God raise the dead!

 He stopped crying and told us he used to be a believer but had lost his faith.
 I asked him if he would mind if we prayed for his daughter and he begged us, “Oh yes, please pray”.

 Kathleen and I began to sing and praise God, while one was singing the other was praying out loud.

-This unity wasn’t planned or normal for us it was just the way it happened.
+This unity wasn’t planned or normal for us.
+It was just the way it happened that day.

 A heavy blanket of peace…

-When he finished praying a heavy blanket of peace filled the car.
-It was so heavy that the young man told us he could feel it and I explained that it was proof God had answered his prayer.
+When this heartbroken father finished praying, a heavy blanket of peace filled the car.
+It was so heavy that the young man told us he could feel it and I explained that feeling was the presence of God and it was proof that God had answered his prayer.

-The timing was amazing, for the peace of God settled on us all just as we entered the hospital grounds.
+The timing was also amazing, for the peace of God settled on all of us just as we entered the hospital grounds.
 We drove up to the emergency entrance and without a parting word the young father opened the door, jumped out of the car and ran into the hospital.